jorge-martinez-gil/efficient-edge-embeddings/README.md

 * `fp32` (Baseline)
 * `int8`
 * `int4`
-*(Note: This can be replaced by a custom evaluation routine for your specific dataset).*

 ### 5. Multi-Objective Search 🧬
 The **NSGA-II** algorithm iterates through generations of model/quantization combinations.
 Cached timing results are strictly reused to minimize search overhead.